 People with a history of other allergic conditions such as eczema, seasonal allergies, or a specific allergy are more likely to develop allergic conjunctivitis.
 This condition is also more likely to develop when pollen counts are high.

-How Is Allergic Conjunctivitis Diagnosed?
+How is Allergic Conjunctivitis Diagnosed?

 Doctors recognize allergic conjunctivitis by its typical symptoms and appearance.
 If you are suffering from allergic pink eye, an eye examination will likely reveal redness in the white of your eye and small bumps inside your eyelids.
 An eye examination will also help your doctor rule out bacterial and viral conjunctivitis.